 Because of their small size and compatibility with semiconductor processes, these photonic components can be integrated with microfluidics and processing chips in complete sequencing solutions.
 Other advantages are: no mechanical parts or bulky optics required; improved sensitivity and robustness (no alignment or calibration needed); low cost at mass-scale production; low power consumption.

-In this webinar, we will illustrate the unique capabilities of photonics and photonic biosensors for future sequencing solutions.
+In this webinar, we illustrate the unique capabilities of photonics and photonic biosensors for future sequencing solutions.

 Pol van Dorpe is imec fellow of Life Science Technologies, where he leads a team working on photonic and nanopore technology for life science applications, where he leads a team working on photonic and nanopore technology for life science applications.
 He received his PhD at the faculty of engineering of the KU Leuven for his work in the field of spintronics.
 Afterwards he was appointed as a postdoctoral fellow of the FWO-Flanders (2006-2012), based in imec, and focused on metal-based nanophotonics, or plasmonics for biosensors and energy harvesting.
 His work has led to over 140 peer-reviewed papers in high impact factor journals and has attracted more than 6000 citations.
 Since 2012 he also holds a position as part-time associate professor at the physics department of the KU Leuven.